putridparrot/PutridParrot.RecordAndPlayback/README.md

 ## Overview

-The original andprimary requirement for this application comes from situations where I'm working on the client code to an application and either the server may be offline often or the environment flaky or other situations where I ultimately want more control over the supply of data to my application.
+The original and primary requirement for this application comes from situations where I'm working on the client code to an application and either the server may be offline often or the environment flaky or other situations where I ultimately want more control over the supply of data to my application.